-I am an education writer, a recovering academic, a serial dropout, a rabble-rouser, and ed-tech's Cassandra.
+I am an education writer, an independent scholar, a serial dropout, a rabble-rouser, and ed-tech's Cassandra.

 “It’s a long story,” I often say.
 You can catch snippets of it, if you pay attention.
 I’ve got a CV if you care about such formalities.

-I’m a lit geek and a beer snob.
-I love tattoos and, some days, I like technology.
+I love science fiction, tattoos, and, some days, computer technologies.
 I loathe mushy foods and romantic comedies.
 I’m not ashamed to admit I like ABBA and dislike Tolkien.
 I am somewhat ashamed to admit I’ve not finished Ulysses, and I've never even started Infinite Jest.
 I prefer cake to pie, unless we're talking pastry projectiles.
 I pick fights on the Internet.
 I’m a high school dropout and a PhD dropout.
 I have a Master's degree in Folklore and was once considered the academic expert on political pie-throwing.
 I was (I am?) a widow.
 I'm a mom.
-I have a cold hard stare that I like to imagine is much like Paddington Bear’s and a smirk much like the Cheshire Cat’s.
+I have a hard stare that I like to imagine is much like Paddington Bear’s and a smirk much like the Cheshire Cat’s.
+I'm not afraid.

 Way back in junior high, I took an aptitude test that gave me a single career option: freelance writer.
 I remember feeling rather panicky at the time, wondering how the hell I’d manage to pull it off.
 But now I do.

 My essays have appeared in multiple places, but mostly I write on my blog Hack Education.
-I've published a collection of my public talks, The Monsters of Education Technology, and I'm in the middle of writing my next two books, Teaching Machines and Reclaim Your Domain, both due out in 2015.
+I've published three collections of my public talks, The Monsters of Education Technology (2014), The Revenge of the Monsters of Education Technology (2015), and The Curse of the Monsters of Education Technology (2016), as well as a book arguing that students should control their digital identities and digital work, Claim Your Domain.
+I'm in the middle of writing my next book, Teaching Machines.

-In my spare time, I read, rabble-rouse, drink beer, and prepare for the zombie apocalypse.
-Because you never know…
+In my spare time, I read, rabble-rouse, and prepare for the zombie apocalypse.
+Because you never know...

 About Hack Education